weixian-zhang/Azure-sSFTP/README.md

 ### Features

-* Pure PaaS solution, sSFTP runs on Azure Container Instance
+* Container-based solution that runs on Azure Container Instance (PaaS), no infrastructure maintainence needed
-* sSFTP's Container Instance runs in Virtual Network while Internet traffic to SFTP server is proxied through Azure Firewall or Firewall of your choice
+* sSFTP's runs securely in Virtual Network while Internet traffic to SFTP server is proxied through Azure Firewall or Firewall of your choice
 * SFTP server integrated, no separate product license needed
 * ClamAV virus scan integrated
 * Supports certificate and password authentication